sfabris/pihpsdr/README.md

 git clone https://github.com/dl1ycf/pihpsdr.git

-Installation by compiling from the sources is highly recommended, since binaries may cease to work across RaspberryPi OS upgrades.
+Installation by compiling from the sources is highly recommended, since binaries may cease to work across OS upgrades.

 A detailed instruction for this can be found in the source code folder file ..../pihpsdr/release/documentation/Linux-CompileFromSources.pdf.